 4. Communicate your expectations

 Clear and concise communication is paramount in all areas of business, but being clear about what you need and want from a virtual assistant is especially important.
 Writing a job specification is a great way to start.
 By doing this the VA organisations under consideration will be clear about what you expect and it will also help clarify the position in your own mind as well.
 This way, you avoid wasting time with services that are inadequate, or ill-fitting.
-For example, if you need someone that can maintain your website, alongside call handling and administrative duties, but you didn’t specify this skill before making a hire, you will likely end up disappointed.
+For example, if you need someone that can maintain your website, alongside call handling and virtual administration, but you didn’t specify this skill before making a hire, you will likely end up disappointed.
 Look for a service that will create a tailored package designed to meet your business needs.
 As mentioned before, this is not a one-size fits all solution, so a company who offers a bespoke service will be worth its weight in gold in the long-run.

 5. Packaged or next available VA vs tailored VA

 Likewise, it’s worth considering whether a packaged or ‘next available VA’ service is going to work for you.
 Every business has its own individual culture, specific industry influences, working practices and processes.
 For any outsourcing service to be successful it needs to respect each company’s individuality and tailor the service it provides to fit on a case-by-case basis.
 Would this level of bespoke service be possible from a package provider who simply gives you the next available attendant?
 Unlikely.
 So it’s worth shopping around for a service that is going to invest the time to completely understand your business needs and then find the perfect solution for you.
-This means that the support service you ultimatley select can become an integral part of your team, albeit one that works remotely and doesn’t create any additional HR burdens for your business!
+This means that the support service you ultimately select can become an integral part of your team, albeit one that works remotely and doesn’t create any additional HR burdens for your business!

 6. Follow proper procedure